factly/cbfc-crawler/README.md

 ## Running the Crawlers
-Following are the spiders that are part of cbfc:
+Following are the spiders that are part of cbfc

 1. movies
 2. movies_patch